srikanta171/Design_of_FIFO_buffer/README.md

 For a deeper understanding and practical implementation, refer to the documentation and resources provided with your hardware or software platform.

-Thank you for exploring the world of FIFO buffers with us!

 ---

 #  ASIC Design Flow: Implementation of this Project from RTL to GDS II

-Welcome to our comprehensive guide on ASIC design, where we have designed the project from RTL to GDS II.
-This guide is perfect for those who want to see theory put into practice and gain hands-on experience.
 ## Content Overview
 - **RTL Design**
 - **RTL Simulation**
 - **Logic Synthesis**
 - **Physical Design**
   - **Design Import**
   - **Floorplan (includes Powerplan)**